 Boom!
 This is how it is.
 Michael doesn’t try to convince, persuade, argue, or debate.
 He just uses his authority.
 Hagan doesn’t argue.
 He can’t, really.

 Later Michael himself travels to Nevada.
 He meets with Moe Greene, an old long-distance business partner of the Corleones.
-Greene owns a casino that was originally bankrolled by the Corleones.
+Greene owns a casino that the Corleones bankrolled years before.
 Michael tells Greene he’s going to buy the casino from him.